-Each year since 1986, the Jacksonport Polar Bear Club has hosted many hundreds of crazy people dunking themselves into the unforgiving cold of Lake Michigan.
+Each year since 1986, the Jacksonport Polar Bear Club has hosted hundreds of crazy people dunking themselves into the unforgiving cold of Lake Michigan.
 It’s free to participate, and the bragging rights last a lifetime.

 Participants arrive early at Lakeside Park for food and drinks.
 A countdown begins ten seconds before noon, culminating in the most daring plunges.
 If that’s not embracing the Wisconsin winter, nothing is!